-As a school, we will not provide a pupils personal data where the serious harm test under legislation is met.
+As a school , we will not provide a pupils personal data where the serious harm test under legislation is met 1 .
 E.g. in a situation where a child is in a refuge or another form of emergency accommodation, and the serious harm test is met.

-Further information is available via Data Protection: tool kit for schools

-2.8 Calling the Police:

-There may be times when the police need to be called in relation to a matter that relates to safeguarding or the welfare of a pupil.
+Further information is available via Data Protection: tool kit for schools 2.8 Calling the Police: There may be times when the police need to be called in relation to a matter that relates to safeguarding or the welfare of a pupil.
 This could be due to a child suffering significant harm or due to a crime being committed, e.g. an assault, a pupil carrying a weapon or drugs.
 Where the school are considering calling the police, they must follow the Witherslack Group internal advice protocol prior to any call.
 They will also use the guidance document When to call the Police as a reference tool and make decisions in line with this guidance and the advice given as per the internal advice protocol.
 Following calling the police, when the police arrive in school, the DSL or other senior staff, must be clear with the police what they are asking them to do, they will seek information from the police on how they intend to deal with the mater and what action they will take and will ensure that where any pupil is spoken to or is to be searched in the context of being a suspect, there will be an Appropriate Adult present who will ensure that procedures are followed and will speak up for the child's rights where required.
 Where possible, in the first instance, the parent will be asked to act as the Appropriate Adult.
-Where this is not possible, in our school, anyone from SLT can be an Appropriate Adult with the exception of the Head Teacher (unless waiting would cause unreasonable delay and the offence is not against that establishment)

-For further information go to; About appropriate adults

-2.9 Discussing concerns or the intention to refer with parents

-Wherever possible, the DSL in school will share concerns and discuss the intention to make a referral with parents.
-Referrals for Early Help and Child in Need (section 17) will always be discussed with parents and consent gained.
+Where this is not possible, in our school, anyone from SLT can be an Appropriate Adult with the exception of the Head Teacher (unless waiting would cause unreasonable delay and the offence is not against that establishment) For further information go to; About appropriate adults 2.9 Discussing concerns or the intention to refer with parents Wherever possible, the DSL in school will share concerns and discuss the intention to make a referral with parents.
+Referrals for Early Help and Child in Need (section 17) will always be discussed with parents in accordance with Local Safeguarding Procedures before information is shared .
+Consent must be obtained before making the referral.
 Child Protection referrals (section 47) where possible will be openly and honestly discussed with parents before doing so.
-However, there are some circumstances under which a decision can and will be taken to share information prior to / without a discussion with parents:

-- it would cause further significant harm to the child;
+However, there are some circumstances under which a decision can and will be taken to share information prior to / without a discussion with parents: it would cause further significant harm to the child; would impede an investigation.
+Examples of concerns where you would not discuss with parents prior to referral [this list is not exhaustive] Fabricated or Induced Illness; Forced Marriage/ so-called Honour Based Abuse Intra-familiar sexual abuse Abusive images of children Where it is decided not to discuss the concern/s with parents before making a referral to Children's social care, the decision must be recorded in the child's file with reasons, dated, signed and confirmed in the referral to Children's social care.
+The Welfare of the child is the paramount consideration at all times 2.10 Consideration for Referrals to CSC and Thresholds Guidance:

-- would cause undue delay;

-- would impede an investigation.

-Examples of concerns where you would not discuss with parents prior to referral [this list is not exhaustive]

-- Fabricated or Induced Illness;

-- Forced Marriage/ so-called Honour Based Abuse

-- Intra-familiar sexual abuse